mgreensmith/mgreensmith.github.com/_posts/2015-06-27-installing-ubiquiti-unifi-controller-on-ubuntu-in-aws.md

 sudo service nginx reload
 ```

 We're done!
 The UniFi interface should now be available at `https://unifi.mydomain.com` without having to add `:8443` to the URL.
 Nginx will reverse-proxy all traffic for you.
-Here's a breakdown of the various bahaviors that you'll see based on the source URL:
+Here's a breakdown of the various behaviors that you'll see based on the source URL:

 - `http://unifi.mydomain.com` Nginx will redirect to HTTPS at `https://unifi.mydomain.com`
 - `https://unifi.mydomain.com` Nginx will proxy traffic to the UniFi controller, user will not see the port number in their browser.
 (Preferred use case.)